-The answer is obvious and that's why the vacation rental business is booming.
+The answer's obvious, and it's why the vacation rental business is booming.
 But you know what else is booming?
 Vacation rental ripoffs.

-And as always and with most things in life, beware of things that seem too good to be true.
+Of course, as with most things in life, beware of things that seem too good to be true.
 Trust your gut.
 If it's too cheap relative to others, there's a reason.

-Now, if you find a place that you like, rent it again, that way you'll know what you're getting and you know that landlord, who may give you a discount.
+Last bit of advice?
+If you find a place that you like, rent it again.
+That way you'll know what you're getting and you know that landlord, who may give you a discount.

-For more information and help on finding a perfect vacation rental, head to the Money Talks News website and search for "vacation rentals."
+If you need more information on finding that perfect vacation rental, it's waiting for you at the Money Talks News website.
+Just do a search for "vacation rentals."